codenet/col733-cloud/compute-mr.md

 # Summary
 The programmer just writes a map and a reduce function, tests it locally, and then gives it to the MapReduce system to run in a distributed manner.
-MapReduce takes care of locality, load balancing, straggler mitigation and fault tolerance.
-Last two are done by re-execution of lost tasks.
-It is recommended for tasks to be deterministic and idempotent to get sensible outputs.
+MapReduce takes care of locality, load balancing, straggler mitigation, and fault tolerance.
+Last two are done by re-execution of lost/slow tasks.
+Due to the possibility of duplicate task executions, it is recommended for tasks to be deterministic and idempotent to get sensible outputs.